-We have audited the financial report of Redkite, which comprises the statement of financial position as at 31 December 2020, the statement of profit and loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, notes to the financial statements, including a summary of significant accounting policies, and the Directors' declaration.
+We have audited the financial report of Redkite, which comprises the statement of financial position as at 31 December 2021, the statement of profit and loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the Director's declaration.

+In our opinion, the accompanying financial report of the Redkite has been prepared:
-In our opinion, except for the possible effects on the financial statements of the matter described in the Basis for Qualified Opinion paragraph, the financial report of Redkite is in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:

-- a. giving a true and fair view of the company's financial position as at 31 December 2020 and of its performance and cash flows for the year then ended; and - b. complying with Australian Accounting Standards Reduced Disclosure Requirements and Division 60 of the Australian Charities and Not-for-profit Commission Regulation 2013.

-In addition, and with reference to the Charitable Fundraising Act 1991:
+- 1. in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012 (the ACNC Act), including: - (a) giving a true and fair view of the Company's financial position as at 31 December 2021 and of its financial performance for the year then ended; and - (b) complying with Australian Accounting Standards Reduced Disclosure Requirements and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013; and - in all material respects, in accordance with the Charitable Fundraising Act NSW 1991 (the Charitable Act) and the Charitable Fundraising Regulation 2015 (the Charitable Regulation).